Ko ō mātou tāngata

 Admitted to the bar in New Zealand in 2008.

-Marie has practiced in a leading South Island law firm and lectured company and commercial law.
+Marie came to Taranaki (from Dunedin) in 2010 to join the firm after practicing in a leading South Island law firm and lecturing company and commercial law.

-Marie advises private and public sector clients ranging from internationally owned to local closely held companies, iwi and not-for-profit organisations.
-Those entities operate nationally and internationally across a range of sectors including energy (innovation and electricity and gas distribution), health, construction, manufacturing and tourism.
+Marie advises private and public sector clients ranging from internationally owned to local closely held companies, iwi, social enterprises and not-for-profit organisations.
+Those entities operate nationally and internationally across a range of sectors including energy (innovation and electricity distribution), health, education, primary production, construction, banking, manufacturing and tourism.

 Marie is an acknowledged presenter and provides training seminars for clients and other professionals on a range of different topics.

-Marie came to Taranaki (from Dunedin) in 2010 to join the firm.
 Marie married into a family with deep roots in South Taranaki.
-One of the most special things for Marie about coming to live in Taranaki has been learning to speak Te Reo Māori.
+One of the most special things for Marie about coming to live in Taranaki has been learning to speak some Te Reo Māori.

 Marie has particular expertise and knowledge in the legal issues arising in: